optimho/ssh_script/README.md

 -x or exit    &emsp; &emsp;&emsp;&emsp;   Leave the configuration console?<br> -q or quit    &emsp; &emsp;&emsp;&ensp;&nbsp;   Leave and shut connection<br>
 -n or host    &emsp; &emsp;&emsp;&ensp;   Router host name<br>

+To taylor make this application, just look at expanding the methods in the fireControl.py and the command line options in main py